ileacosmin/ileacosmin/README.md

 ## About Me

 Hello, I'm a 21-year-old student currently in my third year of studying Automation and Applied Informatics at the Technical University of Cluj Napoca. <br>
-Explore my profile to discover some of my relevant projects.
+Explore my profile to discover some of my projects.

 ## Skills
+- Java;
+- Python;

-- C++
+- C++;
-- Electrical Engineering
+- C#;
-- MATLAB
+- HTML/CSS;
-- Java
+- SQL.

+• Technical Skills: Software Engineering, OOP, Electrical Engineering, Control Engineering.

 ## Interests